bonny/WordPress-Simple-History/readme.txt

 - Add [**Detective Mode**](https://simple-history.com/support/detective-mode/), a new feature aimed to help users find what plugin or theme is causing a specific event or action to be logged or happen.
 Great for debugging.
 This new feature can be enabled in the settings.
 [Read more](https://simple-history.com/2024/introducing-detective-mode/?utm_source=wpadmin).
 Useful for admins, developers, forensics detectives, security experts, and more.
 - Add support for searching for localized logger message strings. [#277](https://github.com/bonny/WordPress-Simple-History/issues/277)
 - Add fix for SQL `MAX_JOIN_SIZE` related error message, that could happen on low end hosting providers or shared hosting providers. [#435](https://github.com/bonny/WordPress-Simple-History/issues/435)
 - Remove check for older PHP versions in `helpers::json_encode`.
+(PHP 7.4 is since long the minimum requirement for Simple History and for WordPress itself.)
-- Tested on WordPress 6.5
+- Tested on WordPress 6.5.

 ### 4.13.0 (March 2024)